"we need no wings to go in search of God but have only to find a place where we can be alone and look upon God present within us."

 All music used in this series is Royalty and Copyright Free.
 ‘Meditation & Mindfulness’ is a podcast presentation of the Carmelite Centre Middle Park, Vic.
 Australia.

-Friday Morning Lectio Divina 10.00 am AEDT
+Friday morning Lectio Divina (weekly)

-You are most welcome to join our virtual community on Friday mornings at 10.00am for Lectio Divina.
+We offer weekly Lectio Divina reflection time on zoom.
+You are most welcome to join our virtual community on Friday mornings at 10am.

 The recurring zoom link is https://us02web.zoom.us/j/89792352290?pwd=Wi9JUmtJQUJrQVJ3SVB6UXp3bFRlQT09